enleak/enleak.github.io/BTL1/Review.md

-In cybersecurity and any field, it is crucially important to build up your social network because it can open doors to opportunities that you thought were impossible to achieve.
-I recommend joining Slack channels or Discord servers that align with your field.
-Specifically, in cybersecurity, the following ones have really helped me prepare for this exam.
+It is crucially important to build up your social network as it can open doors to opportunities.
+I recommend joining Discord servers that align with your interests.
+Specifically, the following ones have really aided in preparing for this exam.
 Please note that this is not an exhaustive list, so I encourage you to explore and join other Discord servers that are best suited for you:

 - Cyberwox Academy: [Join](https://discord.gg/dqcse7QJYb)
 - Security Blue Team: [Join](https://discord.com/invite/gEUeKm8)